Olympus E-M1 II vs Sony A6000

 Unlike the A6000, the E-M1 II has the capacity to capture high quality composite images (50MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-M1 II provides a higher video resolution than the A6000.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the E-M1 II provides a higher video resolution than the A6000.
 It can shoot video footage at 4K/30p, while the Sony is limited to 1080/60p.

 Feature comparison: Olympus E-M1 II vs Sony A6000

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the E-M1 II offers a substantially higher resolution than the one in the A6000 (2360k vs 1440k dots).
 The table below summarizes some of the other core capabilities of the Olympus E-M1 II and Sony A6000 in connection with corresponding information for a sample of similar cameras.